Need Help? Give us a call.

 Essentially, these business owners are self-employed: as such, they can pay themselves however they want, draw or salary.
 S-corp owners can also take a draw on top of their salary.

-Although sole proprietors or partners aren’t required to receive a salary (with the associated withholdings), it’s a good idea to do so anyway.
+Although sole proprietors or partners aren’t required to receive an entrepreneur salary (with the associated withholdings), it’s a good idea to do so anyway.

 For one thing, paying yourself a salary indicates commitment in the eyes of your employees and investors.